 Huntail and Gorebyss in Pokémon GO

-We must admit, we are very excited for both Huntail and Gorebyss!
-With their strong Attack stat, they are an interesting twist on the traditionally bulky water Pokémon.
+We must admit, we were very excited for both Huntail and Gorebyss!
+With their strong Attack stat, they definitely are an interesting twist on the traditionally bulky water Pokémon.
 Gorebyss benefits slightly more from the current Combat Power formula, as it has 14 more ATK, which in turn translates to 141 more in terms of Max CP.
-Aside from the interesting stat distribution, we expect to see unusual moves for both of these sea serpents.
+Aside from the interesting stat distribution, the moves they both can learn are an absolute hype-killer.

 |Deep Sea Scale||Deep Sea Tooth|